 This online event is the third installment of Mark Morris’s videodance series created remotely in collaboration with MMDG Music Director Colin Fowler throughout the months of the pandemic.
-It features one adaptation of an existing work and two brand new dances made over the course of the winter with dancers both at home and in the studio.
+It features one adaptation of an existing work and three brand new dances made over the course of the winter with dancers both at home and in the studio.

 Lonely Fugue is an arrangement of a four-voice fugue for 16 dancers.
 Originally choreographed in 1987 for 4 dancers with 4 chairs, “Fugue” is a short piece set to Mozart’s Fugue in C Minor K. 426 for Two Pianos.
 This version is quadrupled and shot from four points of view simultaneously.